Working in New Zealand while and after you study as an international student

 Visa conditions related to work rights

-A Post Study Work Visa granted on the basis of a bachelor's degree or a qualification at levels 8 to 10 in New Zealand may allow you to work for any employer, in any occupation and in any location in New Zealand.
+A Post Study Work Visa granted based on a qualification at level 7 or higher in New Zealand may enable you to work for any employer, in any occupation and in any location in New Zealand.

-A Post Study Work Visa granted on the basis of a non-degree level 7 or below qualification only allows you to take a job that is related to what you studied.
+A Post Study Work Visa granted based on a non-degree level 7 or below qualification only enables you to take a job related to what you studied.

 How often can you apply for a Post Study Work Visa

 According to the current immigration policies, you can only apply for a Post Study Work Visa once.
-So if you have held a Post Study Work Visa but then apply for a higher level of study you are not eligible to apply for another Post Study Work Visa at the conclusion of the latter programme.
+So, if you've held a Post Study Work Visa but then apply for a higher level of study, you're not eligible to apply for another Post Study Work Visa at the conclusion of the latter programme.

 More info about working in New Zealand after your studies